Why move when you can improve?

 - Add a garage, carport or front porch

-You will need to apply for planning permission if your PD rights have been removed, or you want a bigger scheme than they will allow.
+You will need to apply for planning permission if your PD rights have been removed, or you want a scheme that is larger than they will allow.
 Proposals that do not affect your neighbours’ light or privacy – such as single-storey extensions – are likely to be more straightforward but may not meet your needs.
 Do take advice before starting work on something that you think falls with your PD rights because the calculations involved can be complex.

 The Reality Of Extending And Altering Your Home

-Altering and extending a property whilst you are still living in it is a challenge that tests the most patient client and the best builder as the work needed will inevitably interfere with everyday life.
+Altering and extending a property whilst you are still living in it is a challenge that tests the most patient client and the best builder because the work needed will inevitably interfere with everyday life.
 Whenever and wherever possible, we programme the project to make the house extension watertight and secure before breaking through to the existing house and starting any alterations.

 Major alterations will often force you to move out for a period of time if only to retain your own sanity.
 Moving out can also speed things up as it allows the builder to work unhindered by safety concerns and the routines and needs of those occupying the property.